aneurysmjs/uselazy/README.md

   // This it whats takes useLazy: useLazy<T>(
     // array of functions that returns a promise from a dynamic import which
-    // could object with a default import or named import
+    // could be an object with a default import or named import
     // NOTE: please you should wrap this value inside of `useMemo`
     importFns: Array<() => Promise<{ default: T } | { [K: string]: T }>>,
     // this is were you decided when to execute the import